polistern/pboted_docs/docs/docs/bote/v5/protocols.ru.md

       KEYx denotes a layer of encryption.
 ```

-### (B)

-The receiving node decrypts HOP1, HOP2, and HOP3.
+2. The receiving node decrypts HOP1, HOP2, and HOP3.
 HOP1 is now in plain text.
 It contains thedestination of the next hop and an AES key.
 ```
       +------------------- Relay Return Request --------------------------+
       |                                                                   |